nielslange/smntcs-adobe-typekit-fonts/README.md

 ### 1.3 (2019.02.20)

-- Tested up to WP 5.1
+- Test up to WordPress 5.1

 ### 1.2 (2018.03.18)